Manzanit0/gymgo/README.md

-To address this potential performance issue, a dictionary mapping classes by date was also added, transforming then the search of a class for booking into an O(1) operations instead of O(n).
-Nonetheless, this brings other issues to the table, like having to keep both data structures in sync.
-Currently it's a non-issue, but definitely something to keep in mind.
+To address this potential performance issue, a dictionary mapping classes by date was also added, transforming then the search of a class for booking into an O(1) operation instead of O(n).
+However, this brings other issues to the table, like having to keep both data structures in sync.

 ### Using a package for the domain